Data Processing Agreement

 Notes:

-- AI model Sub-Processors only receive the content of individual conversations when a user selects the corresponding model.
-No account information, billing data, or other Personal Data is transmitted to AI model providers.
+- AI model Sub-Processors receive query text only when a user selects the corresponding model.
+No account information, billing data, or other Central Plane Personal Data is transmitted to AI model providers.

 Except Integrated Sustainability BV